memo/ofxMSATensorFlow/README.md

 *(TBH Since training deep learning models takes so long and is very non-realtime, I don't think it makes too much sense to put yourself through the pain of implementing models in a syntactically tortuous language like C++, when C-backed, highly optimized, often GPU based python front ends are available for building and training models.
 However, once a model is trained, linking it to all kinds of other bits in realtime in an openframworks-like environment is where the fun's at!)*

-**Note**: The pre-compiled library I provide is for **Linux only**, though building for OSX should be very simple (I just don't have a Mac right now).
+**Note**: The pre-compiled library I provide is for **Linux only**, and I've provided libraries for both **CPU** and **GPU**.
+Though building for OSX should be very simple, I just don't have a Mac right now (Tensorflow supports GPU only on linux currently).
 Windows might be a bit more of a pain since Bazel (the build platform) is *nix only - and would involve either porting Bazel, or rebuilding make/cmake files.
-The project files for the examples are for **QTCreator**, so should work on all platforms out of the box?
-But anyways it's just one library and 3 header include files, so setting up other IDEs should be very simple.
+The project files for the examples are for **QTCreator**, so should work on all platforms out of the box.
+But anyways it's just one library and a few header include files, so setting up other IDEs should be very simple.

 Since this is such an early version of the addon, I'll probably break backwards compatibility with new updates.
 Sorry about that!

 And there are a number of issues which I'll mention at the end.